Wanderlust-build-week-project/back-end/README.md

 # Backend

-This repository serves as the backend for Lambda School's Wanderlust Build Week group of September 2019.
+This repository serves as the backend for Lambda School's Wanderlust Build Week Group of September 2019.

 ## Documentation